-The final Federal Financial Report (SF-425) for your grant is due to the COPS Office no later than 90 days after the end of the grant period.
-The final report should reflect the total amount of allowable federal expenditures that were incurred during the life of the grant, as well as the amount of unobligated funds remaining, if any.
-The federal funds expended should reflect only the actual allowable incurred salary and fringe benefit costs for the 36-month grant period that each grant position was occupied.
-In addition, once you have completed your final drawdown, this report should reconcile with the total amount of the local cash match contributed over the 36-month grant period, which should be at least 25 percent of the total grant project, unless waived by the COPS Office in writing.
+The final Federal Financial Report (SF-425) for your award is due to the COPS Office no later than 90 days after the end of the award period.
+The final report should reflect the total amount of allowable federal expenditures that were incurred during the life of the award, as well as the amount of unobligated funds remaining, if any.
+The federal funds expended should reflect only the actual allowable incurred salary and fringe benefit costs for the 36-month award period that each award position was occupied.
+In addition, once you have completed your final drawdown, this report should reconcile with the total amount of federal funds drawn down by your agency.
+The final SF-425 should also report the total amount of the local cash match contributed over the 36-month award period, which should be at least 25 percent of the total award project, unless waived by the COPS Office in writing.

-When should all of the grant monies be spent?
+When should all of the award monies be spent?

-Grant funds reflecting allowable project costs must be obligated before the end of the grant period.
-Obligated funds cover monies spent and expenses for all approved items in the FCM that your agency has incurred but not yet paid.
-Your agency has up to 90 days after the end of the grant period to request reimbursement for funds obligated.
+Award funds reflecting allowable project costs must be obligated before the end of the award period.
+Obligated funds cover monies spent and expenses for all approved items in the FCM that your agency has incurred but has not yet paid.
+Your agency has up to 90 days after the end of the award period to request reimbursement for funds obligated.

-Please be advised that 2 C.F.R.
-Part 200.343(a) requires grantees to submit final SF-425s and 2 C.F.R.
-Part 200.343(b) requires grantees to draw down the final reimbursement for expended funds within 90 days after the expiration of the grant.
+Please be advised that 2 CFR Part 200.343(a) requires recipients to submit final SF-425s and 2 CFR Part 200.343(b) requires recipients to draw down the final reimbursement for expended funds within 90 days after the expiration of the award.
 In addition, be advised that failure to complete the drawdown of funds within the 90-day period following award expiration will result in the forfeiture of the remaining eligible balance.

-It is possible that your agency may have excess grant funds remaining in your account following the grant period due to an overestimate of item costs during the grant period.
-Your agency should review its records carefully to ensure that it draws down and expends only the amount required for actual costs incurred during the grant period.
-Any excess unobligated or unspent funds should remain in your account, and will be deobligated during the closeout process.
+It is possible that your agency may have excess award funds remaining in your account following the award period due to an overestimate of item costs during the award period.
+Your agency should review its records carefully to ensure that it draws down and expends only the amount required for actual costs incurred during the award period.
+Any excess unobligated or unspent funds should remain in your account and will be deobligated during the closeout process.